aethermonkey/The-Digital-Hamlet/docs/grandplan/4_Architecture/Components.md

 >As mentioned in Architecture.md, it appears that Holochain will satisfy much of the requiremments of the project.
 At any cost ActivityPub will be redundant unless the chosen solution for a social platform also complies to ActivityPub protocol.

-- **Flux / AD4M**: Flux is a social networking platform build on top off AD4M -- **ActivityPub**: For social networking and communication between Hamlets.
+- **Flux / AD4M**: Flux is a social networking platform build on top off AD4M
+  - **ActivityPub**: For social networking and communication between Hamlets.
 As per note, ActivityPub is probably suplerfluous and there will be a holochain native solution
 - **IPFS**: For distributed file storage and sharing across the network.
+  - An AD4M video showed how *languages* can bridge betwen things like IPFS
 - **Digital Currency Protocols**: Standards like ERC-20 and ERC-721 for token interoperability and transactions.

 # Bridging Systems